mrsilver76/listporter/README.md

 ### ❓Can I run this on a headless Linux server or NAS?
 Yes.
 The tool is a command-line application and can be run from a headless environment like a Linux server or NAS, provided the .NET 8.0 runtime is installed and the binary has execute permissions.

-### ❓What does the --mirror option do exactly?
+### ❓What does the `--mirror` option do exactly?
 When enabled, `--mirror` will remove any Plex playlists that are not represented in the M3U files you're importing.
 This allows you to keep your Plex playlists in sync with an external source, such as a local music manager or export directory.
-Mirroring is one way only, you cannot use this tool the export changes you've made to your playlists in Plex.
+Mirroring is one-way only, you cannot use this tool to export changes you've made to your playlists in Plex.

 ### ❓Does this overwrite existing playlists in Plex?
 Only if their content has changed.
 The tool compares the track list in your M3U file with the existing Plex playlist.
 If they differ, it clears the Plex playlist and re-uploads the correct tracks.
 If they are identical, it skips the update.

 ### ❓How do I handle mismatched paths between the source and Plex server?
-You can use the --find and --replace options to rewrite the file paths in your playlist to match what Plex expects.
-For example, if your M3U uses D:\Music and Plex expects \\server\Music, use `--find "D:\Music" --replace "\\server\Music"`
+You can use the `--find` and `--replace` options to rewrite the file paths in your playlist to match what Plex expects.
+For example, if your M3U uses `D:\Music` and Plex expects `\\server\Music`, use `--find "D:\Music" --replace "\\server\Music"`

 Also use `--unix` or `--windows` if Plex uses forward or backslashes differently than your M3U file.

 ### ❓I'm using `--windows` or `--unix`.
 Why isn't `--find` matching?
-The `--window`s or `--unix` options change all slashes in the song paths before the `--find` and `--replace` logic runs.
+The `--windows` and `--unix` options change all slashes in the song paths before the `--find` and `--replace` logic runs.
 This means that if your `--find` string uses the original slash style (e.g., backslashes on Windows), it won’t match the transformed path.

 As an example, lets assume your M3U contains the following:
 ```